 - Foodservice College

-In 2017, 900,357 completions occurred, representing an 8 percent year-over-year increase, as well as 1,220,643 hours of completed learning, representing a 16 percent year-over-year increase.
+In 2018, over 990,000 learning completions occurred, representing a 10 percent year-over-year increase, as well as 1.3 million hours of completed learning, representing a 7 percent year-over-year increase.
 We launched new functional colleges and continued our three accelerated leadership programs to build capability for our high-potential associates around the world.
 Additionally, PepsiCo University provides core leadership programs for all leaders from the first transition into a management role, then the transition to leading other managers, and ultimately, the transition to Senior Management.

 Freedom of Association